lzwjava/blog-source/resume.md

 ## Skills

 I have gained a lot of skills since I started programming in 2008.
 In terms of usage time, the high-level description is as follows.
-It was different from working experience.
-I use it to show the relative familirity about my skills.
+It is different from working experience.
+I use it to show relative familiarity with my skills.

 * 5 or more years of using experience: Chinese, English, Writing, Java, Algorithm, Test-driven Development, Cloud Computing, DevOps, Backend Development
 * 3 to 4 years of using experience: Cantonese, iOS Development, Android Development